thingsboard/thingsboard.github.io/docs/user-guide/telemetry.md

  - replace **host:port** with **demo-thingsboard.io** and choose secure connection - **wss://**

- In case of local instalation :
+ In case of local installation :

  - replace **host:port** with **127.0.0.1:8080** and choose **ws://**